dimiz51/Lane-detection-Master-Thesis/README.md

 # Introduction
 Lane detection is a critical task in the field of autonomous driving and advanced driver assistance systems.
 This GitHub repository contains the code for the research work presented in a thesis that investigates the effectiveness of incorporating a Vision Transformer (ViT) to process feature maps extracted by a Convolutional Neural Network (CNN) for lane detection.
 The research work explores the impact of incorporating temporal information from a road scene on a lane detection model's predictive performance.
 A post-processing technique that utilizes information from previous frames is proposed to improve the accuracy of the lane detection model.
 The repository includes the implementation of a baseline CNN (SegNet) lane detection model, a hybrid CNN-ViT pipeline, and a post-processing mechanism that uses temporal information.
-The models are tested on the well-known TuSimple dataset, and the results are presented in the thesis report.
+The models are tested on the well-known TuSimple dataset, and the results are presented in the thesis report (not yet published).

 ## Getting Started